SeleniumHQ/selenium/README.md

 brew install bazelbuild/tap/bazelisk
 ```

-#### XCode
+#### Xcode

-If you're getting errors that mention XCode, you'll need to install the command-line tools.
+If you're getting errors that mention Xcode, you'll need to install the command-line tools.

 Bazel for Mac requires some additional steps to configure properly.
 First things first: use
 the Bazelisk project (courtesy of philwo), a pure golang implementation of Bazel.
 In order to
-install Bazelisk, first verify that your XCode will cooperate: execute the following command:
+install Bazelisk, first verify that your Xcode will cooperate: execute the following command:

 `xcode-select -p`

 If the value is `/Applications/Xcode.app/Contents/Developer/`, you can proceed with bazelisk
 installation.
 If, however, the return value is `/Library/Developer/CommandLineTools/`, you'll
-need to redirect the XCode system to the correct value.
+need to redirect the Xcode system to the correct value.

 ```
 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer/ sudo xcodebuild -license
 ```

 The first command will prompt you for a password.
-The second step requires you to read a new XCode
+The second step requires you to read a new Xcode
 license, and then accept it by typing "agree".

 (Thanks to [this thread](https://github.com/bazelbuild/bazel/issues/4314) for these steps)